JuliaNLSolvers/Optim.jl/README.md

 * L-BFGS-B

 ### Wrapping Functions
-* Will provide methods for wrapping functions to insure they satisfy usage rules.
+* Will provide methods for wrapping functions to insure they satisfy usage rules
-* Will convert automatic conversion tools for input.
+* Will convert automatic conversion tools for input
+* Will provide automatic differentiation
+* Will provide finite differencing